philfog/Documents-guld/legal/contract/template/INTERNATIONAL_SALE_GOODS_U1000.md

 **8. ARBITRATION**

 8.1.
-All disputes of or related to the formation, performance, or execution of this contract, if not resolved by the parties, shall be submitted to the sole jurisdiction of Raadyx Arbitration and agree to abide by the terms of the award, under the New York Convention on Enforceability.
+All disputes of or related to the formation, performance, or execution of this contract, if not resolved by the parties, shall be submitted to the sole jurisdiction of ________ ARBITRATOR and agree to abide by the terms of the award, under the New York Convention on Enforceability.

 9. SIGNATURE